art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 * `category_ids` *array* - Unique identifiers of the categories this work is a part of
 * `part_ids` *array* - Unique identifiers of the individual works that make up this work
 * `set_ids` *array* - Unique identifiers of the sets this work is a part of.
 These are not artwork ids.
-* `date_dates` *array* - List of all the dates associated with this work.
-Includes creation dates, and may also include publication dates for works on paper, exhibition dates for provenance, found dates for archaeological finds, etc.
 * `artwork_catalogue_ids` *array* - This list represents all the catalogues this work is included in.
 This isn't an exhaustive list of publications where the work has been mentioned.
 For that, see `publication_history`.
 * `term_titles` *array* - The names of the taxonomy tags for this work
 * `style_id` *string* - Unique identifier of the preferred style term for this work